-- 18. The ITDGC and Change Advisory Board (CAB) exists to provide better governance over information change and data projects.
+- 18. The ITDGC and Change Advisory Board (CAB) exist to provide better governance over information change and data projects.
 The ITDGC is responsible for ensuring effective management of information risk and providing the University with assurances that best practice mechanisms for information governance are in place within the organisation. - 19.
-Change is defined as anything that happens within the University that can introduce risk, or change an existing risk with regards to information and data protection, examples are: - a) New or changed information processing activity. - b) New or changed information system. - 20.
-Frequent change sources within the University are as follows: - a) Incident response - b) Systems patching - c) Policy and process change
+Change is defined as anything that happens that can introduce risk, or change an existing risk with regards to information and data protection, examples are: - 19.1 New or changed information processing activity. - 19.2 New or changed information system. - 19.3 IT infrastructure or environmental change, which could impact the operation of an existing information system. - 20.
+Frequent change sources within the University are as follows: - 20.1 Incident response - 20.2 Systems patching - 20.3 Policy and process change